dimk1301/Guides/supply-chain-security.md

   needs: ["nightly-scan"]
   only:
     - schedules
-  when: manual   # require a human to trigger the fix proposal
+  when: manual   # a human triggers the fix proposal
   variables:
     GIT_STRATEGY: clone
-  # Ensure the agent has NO access to deployment secrets.
+  # No access to deployment secrets.
+Review the resulting branch via a standard MR.
-  # The resulting branch should be reviewed in a merge request.
 ```

-Key points for GitLab CI:

-- **Scheduled pipelines** replace the cron trigger — set them under *CI/CD → Schedules* in your project.
+- **Scheduled pipelines** replace the cron trigger (*CI/CD → Schedules*).
-- The `ai-propose-fix` job is a **manual job**; a human triggers it after reviewing the scan results.
+- `ai-propose-fix` is a **manual job** — a human triggers it after reviewing scan results.
-- The agent runs in a locked‑down container (read‑only filesystem, no secrets).
-It opens a branch that you can inspect and merge via a standard merge request.
+- The agent runs in a locked-down container (read-only filesystem, no secrets); it opens a branch for review, never auto-merges.
-- **Never auto‑merge.** The merge request must be approved by a reviewer.
-- Pin all tooling versions (depscan image, remediation image) to exact tags for reproducibility.
+- Pin all tooling images to exact tags/digests.
-- Consider cross‑checking with a second scanner (Snyk, Grype, OSV‑Scanner, or your existing Dependabot/Renovate alerts) before treating a depscan finding as ground truth — no single scanner should be your only source of truth.
+- Cross-check with a second scanner (Snyk, Grype, OSV-Scanner, or your existing Dependabot/Renovate alerts) before treating a depscan finding as ground truth — no single scanner should be your only source of truth.

 ---